Archive for the ‘Cultural Tattoos’ Category

 The Maori tattoo on man's left chest and shoulder.If you happen to be one of the tattoo enthusiasts who like to have something unique printed in your body, the Maori tattoo design can fit you well.
 In New Zealand, the indigenous people called Maori who were known to be fierce warriors were fond of tattooing their bodies to serve as their identity in battle.
 They used the word Moko as the name of the tattooing process.

 Based on the legend, a young warrior named Mataora had a relationship with the underworld princess called Niwareka.
 Because of ardent affection to her lover, the princess decided to leave her father to marry him.
 But later when she was being maltreated by her husband, she returned to the underworld in the arms of her father.
-Finally realizing his mistake and feeling lost of her love one, the husband decided to follow her to the underworld enduring all the difficulties on his way to win her back.
+Finally realizing his mistake and feeling lost of her love one, the husband decided to follow her to the underworld enduring all the difficulties on his way

 Click here to continue reading